Reverb Mixing Extension

 Calculating your price

-MIRx is a convolution reverb extension for our proprietary sample players Vienna Instruments and Vienna Instruments Pro, based on our revolutionary MIR (Multi Impulse Response) technology.
+MIRx is a convolution reverb extension for our proprietary sample player Vienna Instruments Pro, based on our revolutionary MIR (Multi Impulse Response) technology.
 It is a convenient and affordable way to integrate the exceptional acoustics of Synchron Stage Vienna’s large Stage A directly into these sample players.

 The MIRx Synchron Stage Vienna reverb expansion allows you to seamlessly mix your Vienna Instruments Collections from the VI Series with exactly the same ambience found in our Synchron Series Collections, bringing all of our instruments together under one roof.

 MIRx Synchron Stage Vienna offers two orchestral seatings: The “Portrait” presets place your instruments longitudinally on stage, with the first violins and violas on the left, second violins on the right, cellos further back on the right and basses in the middle.
 The sound of this traditional setup offers ample room character and leans toward a more “classical” approach.
 The “Wide” (landscape) presets place the instruments transversely on stage, with the second violins next to the first violins on the left, violas and cellos on the right and the basses further back on the right.
 The sound of this setup delivers a slightly dryer “scoring stage” character with a shorter reverb time that matches the sound of our Synchron Libraries that were actually recorded on this very stage, such as Synchron Strings Pro and the Big Bang Orchestra Series.